Harvesting BAT-GUANO with NITRATES (Non-Imaging Transient Reconstruction And TEmporal Search): Detecting and localizing the faintest GRBs with a likelihood framework: GRB Search

+\end{itemize} An on-off analysis is used, since fitting the background model while there is no GRB emission is much easier and leads to more accurate results.
+This allows us to optimize the signal and background models separately, which lowers cross-contamination between the models and is more computationally efficient.
+However this does have the downside that it requires near-in-time data suitable for fitting the background.

 As the goal is to determine the evidence for a GRB in the data, once we maximize the LLH for the signal plus background model we need to find its significance.
 To do this, we use the likelihood ratio test statistic $\Lambda$ to compare this model to a background-only model.
+For this search we define $\Lambda$ as,